-Reserves kept above the minimum will be used to invest in the upkeep of the estate and possible new building and estate developments e.g. a Sixth Form Centre Build.
+Reserves kept above the minimum will be used to invest in the upkeep of the estate and possible new building and estate developments, e.g. a New Build for Sixth Form and Creative Arts.

 Reserve funds will be used as soon as practicable and following receipt of any other designated funds from external organisations.